 Here is a step-by-step video of the Mod Podge craft we made on our Facebook page!
 Or if you prefer the photo tutorial, continue reading below.

 Apply a thin layer of Mod Podge all over the plastic container.
-Wait for the glue to slightly dry.
+Wait for the glue to dry completely.

 In the meantime, prepare the printed paper napkins by removing additional ply layers leaving just the one printed layer.